geoblink/design-system/src/elements/GeoChart/GeoChart.05.labels.examples.md

 collection of labels associated to a single item of the chart is what we call a **label group**.

 You can also add labels related to values to the bar charts.
-It will automatically convert the values by adding %, K or M. To add it, you have to add the **hasLabelValues** boolean to the bar chart config.
+To add it, you have to add the **isPositioningLabelsInBars** boolean to the bar chart config.

 To add **label groups** to a chart, add an array to `labelGroups` key of [GeoChart](#geochart)'s config.
 Each item of the array must be an object with